 Before putting students into new pairs to check their answers, demonstrate the activity with a volunteer.

-Now put students into pairs (one student from group A with one student from group B) and ask them to check their answers by asking appropriate questions.
-Student A has student B’s answers on their worksheet, and vice versa.
+Now put students into pairs (one student A with one student B) and ask them to check their answers by asking appropriate questions.
+Student A has student B's answers on their worksheet, and vice versa.

 Make a note of any errors and address them at the end of the lesson.
 When everybody finishes, put students back into their original pairs or groups.
-Ask students which was the most surprising/interesting/funny fact.
+Ask students which was the most surprising, interesting or funny fact.

-If students don’t have access to a computer, they could write one interesting ‘fact’ about themselves or someone they know.
-This could be either true or false and, in the following lesson, other members of the class ask questions to discover if it is true or false.
+If students don't have access to a computer, they could write one interesting 'fact' about themselves or someone they know.
+This could be phrased as a 'true or false' statement and, in the following lesson, other members of the class ask questions to discover if it is true or false.